NaghDiefalla/Propelex/README.md

 Welcome to the Quote of the Day app, a Flutter-based mobile application that delivers daily inspiration through quotes fetched from zenquotes.io.
 With features like quote rating, favorites, history, search, and notifications, this app keeps you motivated while offering a sleek, user-friendly experience in both light and dark modes.
 Features ✨

-Daily Quotes: Fetches random quotes from zenquotes.io/api/random.
+Daily Quotes: Fetches random quotes from zenquotes.io/api/random with retries and graceful fallback to built‑in quotes.
-Favorites: Save your favorite quotes with a single tap.
+Favorites: Save your favorite quotes with a single tap; manage and delete from the list.
-Quote History: View up to 50 previously fetched quotes.
+Quote History: View up to 50 previously fetched quotes; remove individual entries.
-Search Quotes: Search through your quote history by content or author.
+Search Quotes: Search through your quote history by content or author with a minimum‑rating filter and quick clear.
 Quote Rating: Rate quotes from 1 to 5 stars, with ratings displayed in history and search.
 Daily Streaks: Tracks consecutive days you open the app, displayed in the app bar.
-Notifications: Receive daily quote notifications at a customizable time; includes a test notification feature.
+Notifications: Receive daily quote notifications at a customizable time with exact/inexact scheduling and Android 13+ permission handling.
-Dark/Light Mode: Toggle between themes for a personalized experience.
+Dark/Light Mode: Toggle instantly, plus pick System/Light/Dark mode in Settings (persisted across launches).
 Copy & Share: Copy quotes to clipboard or share as text or images.
-Offline Support: Displays cached quotes when offline with a clear status message.
+Offline & Resilience: Displays cached or fallback quotes when offline or API fails; shows clear error snackbars.
+Data Management: Export/Import all app data to/from JSON; Clear Data from Settings.
+Security & UX: Demo login (admin / admin123) with auto‑login and Logout.
+Production: Runtime error UI, lints enabled, safer time‑zone scheduling, permissions, and improved theming.
 Smooth Navigation: Built with GetX for seamless transitions between pages.

 Screenshots 📸